-The information we collect will only be added to the open letter to Health Canada and Health Ministers (federal and provincial).
-The letter will also be shared and promoted through media outlets.
+The information we collected was only added to the open letter to Health Canada.
+The letter was also shared with media.